-If you are new to cold-process soap making—or even if you are experienced—you can't go wrong with this basic soap recipe that uses four oils.
-Gather the necessary equipment and ingredients, read through the recipe, review the safety cautions about working with lye and get started making soap.
+Whether you're new to experienced in cold-process soap-making, you can't go wrong with this basic soap recipe that uses just four types oils.
+Before you begin making soap, read through the recipe and review the safety cautions about working with lye.

 - Kitchen scale

 - 2 heat-resistant plastic or glass pitchers and lids